BlueBrain/Search/README.md

 The returned results are ranked by decreasing semantic similarity.
 This means that the first results have a similar meaning to the query.
-Thanks to the state-of-the-art approach based on deep learning used by Blue Brain Search, this is true even if the query and the sentences from the documents don't share the same words (e.g. they are synonyms, they have a similar meaning, ...).
+Thanks to the state-of-the-art approach based on deep learning used by Blue Brain Search, this is true even if the query and the sentences from the documents do not share the same words (e.g. they are synonyms, they have a similar meaning, ...).

 ![Search Widget](screenshots/search_widget.png)